jonathanyeh0723/graphite-and-grafana/README.md

 # graphite-and-grafana
 Get better insights into your back-end performance.
 StatsD, Graphite, and Grafana are three popular open-source tools used to aggregate and visualize metrics about systems and applications.
+We'll be able to use them in combination to stay on top of outages, diagnose issues related to database and server performance, and optimize your user experience.

+Specifically, we'll have the ability to:
+ - gather app-specific metrics with StatsD
+ - store those metrics efficiently with Graphite
+ - Monitor and beautifully visualize this information with Grafana

 ## Metrics Gathering with StatsD
 To provide an overview of the StatsD client server service and explain how it works and how metrics are ingested.